Elfin-Jedi/Angband-4.0.5/readme.txt

 Change spells to match FAangband.

-Add "Immune to Cold" flag for Man of Erech characters.
+Add "Immune to Cold" flag for Man of Erech characters?

 Start Adding Poschengband races.